-There are probably a few things you would like to change, e.g. the location of your nearest RA whois mirror.
-If your access is in an European research network, you might want to try whois.rvs.uni-hannover.de.
+There are probably a few things you would like to change, e.g. the location of your nearest whois mirror.
+If you are located in Europe, you might wasn to try the RIPE whois server.
+If your access is from within an European research network, you might want to try whois.rvs.uni-hannover.de.
+Note that it only offers a very limited capacity.